brontosaurusrex/brontosaurusrex.github.io/books.md

 ## There Is No Antimemetics Division (Sam Hughes - 2020)

 > How do you fight a war against an enemy with effortless, perfect camouflage, when you can never even know that you're at war?
 Welcome to the Antimemetics Division.
 No, this is not your first day.

+## Blindsight (Peter Watts - 2006)

+Wikipedia:
+> In the year 2082, tens of thousands of coordinated comet-like objects of an unknown origin, dubbed "Fireflies", burn up in the Earth's atmosphere in a precise grid, while momentarily broadcasting across an immense portion of the electromagnetic spectrum, catching humanity off guard and alerting it to an undeniable extraterrestrial presence.
+It is suspected that the entire planet has been surveyed in one effective sweep.

+It has vampires, Augmented humans, smart aliens (with no self-awareness).
+Skip this one.